Calmarius/pl2019_3/README.md

 ## The tokens

 One higher level the language is comprised of tokens.
-A token is a sequence on non-whitespace characters like `foo`, or a sequence of non-quote characters between quotes, eg. `"foo bar"`.
+A token is a sequence on non-whitespace characters like `foo`, or a sequence of non-quote characters between quotes, e.g.. `"foo bar"`.
-In this quoted form the quotes themshelves are escaped as doubling the quotes, eg. `"Quote in string ""like this"". "` And this is the only escape sequence in the langauge.
+In this quoted form the quotes themselves are escaped as doubling the quotes, e.g. `"Quote in string ""like this"". "` And this is the only escape sequence in the language.

 ## The nodes